kyphan38/web/assets/docs/study/soft skills/6-ccm.md

 - The benefits are numerous if you actively manage your work relationships holistically
 - The ultimate benefit of this style of management is increased alignment with all the groups mentioned

-## Internal versus external clients
+## Internal Versus External Clients

 Client management in general